cisco-open/camblet-driver/README.md

 The kernel module can terminate TLS connections for ordinary TCP sockets (IPv4 or IPv6), and forward the plaintext traffic to a user space application.
 This is useful for example if you want to run a proxy-wasm filter on a TCP connection.

 Between two applications - both of them intercepted by this module - the traffic is always encrypted by [kTLS](https://docs.kernel.org/networking/tls-offload.html).
 If one of them is not intercepted by the module but supports the ChaCha20-Poly1305 AEAD - kTLS is used.
-Otherwise the traffic is encrypted by BearSSL.
+Otherwise, the traffic is encrypted by BearSSL.

 ### Test mTLS